eckzen/wamp/README.md

-# wamp
+# WAMP
-about wamp in windows
+about wamp in windows 7

 How to add wamp to startup